 Policies are available on the Policies and Guidelines page.

-Please contact us if you require any advice.
+Please contact us for advice.

 The five principles outlined in the Strategy are:

-• Information assets are created and managed appropriate to risk: Agencies understand what information needs to be created, and kept, to support business objectives, meet compliance obligations and mitigate risk.
+• Information assets are created and managed appropriate to risk: Agencies understand what information needs to be created and kept to support business objectives, meet compliance obligations and mitigate risk.

-• Ownership of information assets is assigned: Responsibility for the governance of information is assigned appropriately in order to ensure information assets are managed for the best outcomes of the agency, its customers and broader community.
+• Ownership of information assets is assigned: Responsibility for the governance of information assets is assigned appropriately in order to ensure information assets are managed for the best outcomes of the agency, its customers and broader community.

 • Information assets can be relied upon: Policies, practices and systems are implemented that ensure information assets can be relied upon as trusted and authentic evidence of decisions made and actions taken.

-Information Management Standard
+Information Management Strategy and Standard Information Session

 The Information Management Standard expands on these principles by outlining the behaviours expected of agencies in managing government information to achieve their own business objectives and to meet legislative and policy obligations.

-Information Session: Information Management Strategy and Standard
+Information Management Strategy and Standard Information Session

 Agencies must use the Appraisal Standard when undertaking appraisal for disposal purposes or determining whether information assets should be kept permanently as part of the State Archive.